Skip to content

 Classify agent knowledge into three tiers — sourced, unverified, and hallucinated — to preserve useful training knowledge while maintaining accuracy standards.

-Most anti-hallucination guidelines operate on a binary: a claim either has a citation or it is rejected.
-This conflates two different categories of unsourced knowledge:
+Most anti-hallucination guidelines work on a binary: a claim either has a citation or it is rejected.
+This blurs two different kinds of unsourced knowledge:

-Treating both as "hallucination" and discarding them loses real signal.
-Treating both as acceptable loses accuracy.
+Treat both as "hallucination" and discard them, and you lose real signal.
+Treat both as acceptable, and you lose accuracy.

-Tier 1 — Sourced: The claim links to a primary source — documentation, a repository, a published blog post.
-Include as fact.
+Tier 1 — Sourced: the claim links to a primary source such as documentation, a repository, or a published blog post.
+Include it as fact.

-Tier 2 — Unverified: The agent has this knowledge from training and believes it is correct but cannot produce a source URL.
-Mark inline with [unverified] and collect in a dedicated section at the end of the document.
+Tier 2 — Unverified: the agent has this knowledge from training and believes it is correct, but cannot produce a source URL.
+Mark it inline with [unverified] and collect it in a section at the end of the document.

-Tier 3 — Hallucinated: The claim is fabricated — plausible-sounding but the agent has reason to doubt it.
-Reject silently or flag explicitly depending on context.
+Tier 3 — Hallucinated: the claim is fabricated.
+It sounds plausible, but the agent has reason to doubt it.
+Reject it silently or flag it, depending on context.

-The [unverified] marker creates a human decision point for the grey zone.
+The [unverified] marker creates a human decision point for the gray zone.
 The agent flags; the human decides.

 Agents follow three rules:

-Collecting unverified claims into a dedicated section makes the audit surface visible — an editor scans one section to decide what needs research instead of hunting through prose.
+Collecting unverified claims into one section makes the audit surface visible.
+An editor scans one section to decide what needs research, rather than hunting through the prose.

-Silent inclusion: The agent uses training knowledge as fact without sourcing it.
-Readers cannot distinguish sourced from unsourced claims.
-Hallucination surveys consistently categorize this extrinsic hallucination type — outputs unverifiable against any source — as a primary failure mode in agent-generated content.
+Silent inclusion: the agent uses training knowledge as fact without sourcing it.
+Readers cannot tell sourced claims from unsourced ones.
+Hallucination surveys consistently categorize this extrinsic hallucination type — outputs that cannot be checked against any source — as a primary failure mode in agent-generated content.

-Binary sourced/rejected rules fail because model training knowledge is not uniform — it spans claims the model has seen confirmed across many sources, claims encountered once, and fabrications.
-Collapsing them into a single "unsourced = rejected" rule discards the first category unnecessarily.
-Research on LLM knowledge awareness shows models often hold accurate information they cannot trace to a specific document; silent omission throws that signal away.
+Binary sourced/rejected rules fail because model training knowledge is not uniform.
+It spans claims the model has seen confirmed across many sources, claims it met once, and fabrications.
+Collapsing them into a single "unsourced = rejected" rule discards the first category for no reason.
+Research on LLM knowledge awareness shows models often hold accurate information they cannot trace to a specific document.
+Silent omission throws that signal away.

 The second mechanism is audit-surface concentration.
-Inline hedges like "the model might prefer..." scatter uncertainty throughout the document, forcing an editor to re-read the entire output to find everything requiring verification.
-The [unverified] tag plus a dedicated collection section converts that scattered uncertainty into a single bounded list — the editor processes one section, not the full document.
-This mirrors established code-review practice, where linting violations are aggregated into a report rather than surfaced one-by-one during reading.
+Inline hedges like "the model might prefer..." scatter uncertainty through the document.
+They force an editor to re-read the whole output to find everything that needs checking.
+The [unverified] tag plus a collection section turns that scattered uncertainty into one bounded list.
+The editor processes one section, not the full document.
+This mirrors code-review practice, where linting violations are gathered into a report rather than surfaced one by one during reading.

 An agent writing a technical summary applies the three tiers inline.
 The passage below shows Tier 1 (cited), Tier 2 (marked [unverified]), and the resulting Unverified Claims section that an editor audits separately.